- Great safety scores

 Regardless of body, the Rio’s spacious interior brushes away subcompact car blues with its comfortable front seats, enough room in the back for adults, and a well-made, quality feel.
 Standard infotainment on the Rio LX is nothing special, but the reasonably priced Rio S adds Apple CarPlay and Android Auto compatibility.

-An inexpensive option package adds automatic emergency braking and LED headlights that help the Rio earn a Top Safety Pick+ award from the IIHS.
+An inexpensive option package adds automatic emergency braking and LED headlights that help the Rio earn a Top Safety Pick award from the IIHS for 2019.

 At around $18,000 equipped with the active safety gear we recommend, the Rio outshines nearly every other small car.